miska924/DrawGraphCPP/README.md

 After that you need to give your graph in this format:
-        the first number is N - number of vertexes the second number if M - numper of edges next M lines includes edges (pairs of vertexes) (numeration of vertexes begins with 1 and ends with N)
+        the first number is N - number of vertexes the second number is M - number of edges next M lines includes edges (pairs of vertexes) (numeration of vertexes begins with 1 and ends with N)